The objective of the integration between Proxyclick and the directory server is to synchronize company users and Proxyclick accounts.

 Info needed for every location

-In order to set up an integration with your AD, we need the following info (for every location):
+In order to set up an integration with your AD, you need to send an email to email@example.com with the following info (for every location):

 - Person of contact: name and email of contact person (in case we have technical questions)